-- PARTIAL (default): The compiler will start with nothing assigned to each physical qubit.
-Then, it will fill in the logical-to-physical mapping as it encounters new qubits in the program, making its best guess for where they should be placed. - NAIVE: The compiler will start with an identity mapping as the initial rewiring.
-In particular, qubits will not be rewired unless the program requests a qubit-qubit interaction not natively available on the QPU. - RANDOM: the compiler will start with a random permutation - GREEDY: the compiler will make a guess for the initial rewiring based on a quick initial scan of the entire program.
+- NAIVE (default): The compiler will start with an identity mapping as the initial rewiring.
+In particular, qubits will not be rewired unless the program requests a qubit-qubit interaction not natively available on the QPU. - PARTIAL: The compiler will start with nothing assigned to each physical qubit.
+Then, it will fill in the logicalto-physical mapping as it encounters new qubits in the program, making its best guess for where they should be placed. - RANDOM: the compiler will start with a random permutation. - GREEDY: the compiler will make a guess for the initial rewiring based on a quick initial scan of the entire program.